Posted by Amy Cook on

 The scale runs with the rule, the higher the number, the faster the bearing, but the weaker and more prone to breaking.

-Hopefully, this guide has helped you to learn a bit more about the range of scooter wheels that exist out there and has put you in good stead to make a choice about which wheels you will be shredding next.
+Hopefully, this guide has helped you to learn a bit more about the range of scooter wheels and sizes that exist out there, and has put you in good stead to make an informed choice about which wheels you'll be shredding next.